peterpandayang/EventHandlingSystem/README.md

 enter the host information and then allow the user to continuously enter the condition/actions until he/she is done.

 2. Why did you choose to specify the configuration in the way you did?
-What else did you consider?
+What else did you consider? <br />
 Ans: The most important things for the system are(in my opinion): reliability and user-friendly.
 That is the whole system based on.
 Because I want to make it easier to use, I use some guidance for the user; because I want to make the system reliable, I use some other library to do some jobs for me